Geometrically finite transcendental entire functions: Introduction

 So we may consider a function of disjoint type to play the same role for its parameter space as $z\mapsto z^d$ does for polynomials of degree $d$.
 It appears natural to ask for which $f\in \B$ the dynamical properties of the disjoint type function $g$ can be ``transferred'' to the original map using a semiconjugacy from the Julia set of $g$ to that of $f$.

 The first general result in this direction was given in \cite[Theorem~1.4]{rigidity}, which states that such a semiconjugacy can be constructed for all \emph{hyperbolic} functions.
 (A {\tef} $f$ is hyperbolic if $F(f) \cap P(f)$ is compact, and $J(f) \cap P(f)$ is empty; see \cite{lassedavehyperbolic}.)
-This result was extended by Mihaljevi\'c-Brandt \cite{semiconjugacies}, who showed that such a construction is possible for a larger class of functions she calls \emph{strongly subhyperbolic}.
+This result was extended by Mihaljevi\'c \cite{semiconjugacies}, who showed that such a construction is possible for a larger class of functions she calls \emph{strongly subhyperbolic}.
 Here a {\tef} $f$ is called \emph{subhyperbolic} if the set $F(f) \cap P(f)$ is compact, and $J(f) \cap P(f)$ is finite.
 It is called strongly subhyperbolic if, in addition, $f$ has \emph{bounded criticality} on the Julia set; that is, $J(f)$ contains no finite asymptotic values of $f$, and the local degree of $f$ at the points in $J(f)$ is uniformly bounded.
 It is easy to see that the result becomes false in general when there are asymptotic values in the Julia set.
 In fact, even for the postsingularly finite function $z\mapsto 2\pi i e^z$, many questions about the topological dynamics remain unanswered; see \cite{stephenthesis}.

-We can formalise the desired properties of an entire function $f$ with bounded postsingular set $P(f)$ as follows.
-Let $\lambda$ be sufficiently small to ensure that $g(z) \defeq f(\lambda z)$ is of disjoint type.
+Given the fundamental importance that local connectivity of the Julia set plays for polynomials, it seems desirable to define an analogue of this notion for transcendental entire functions, by formalising the desired properties of the semiconjugacy above.
+This is the first aim of our article.
+Let $f$ be a function with bounded postsingular set $P(f)$, and let $\lambda$ be sufficiently small to ensure that $g(z) \defeq f(\lambda z)$ is of disjoint type.
 It follows from the results of~\cite{rigidity} that there is a natural (but not necessarily continuous) bijection $\theta \colon I(g)\to I(f)$ between the \emph{escaping sets} of $g$ and $f$; see \cite[Section~7]{dreadlocks} and Section~\ref{sec:docility} below.
 (Recall that a point belongs to the escaping set if its orbit tends to infinity.)

 We may think of $\theta$ as an analogue of the Riemann map in the case of polynomials.
-Hence it makes sense to define the following, as an analogue of local connectivity of the Julia set.
+Hence the following definition makes sense as an analogue of local connectivity of the Julia set.

 \begin{defn}[Docile functions] The postsingularly bounded function $f$ is called \emph{docile} if the bijection $\theta\colon I(g)\to I(f)$ extends to a continuous function

 \end{defn}